POLICIES & PROCEDURES

 6 – Wheels: Bikes/Skateboards/Scooters etc.

-Don Ross Middle requires ALL students engaging in biking, skateboarding, scootering, rollerblading an other similar activities to wear a helmet.
+Don Ross Middle asks ALL students engaging in biking, skateboarding, scootering, rollerblading and other similar activities to wear a helmet.
+Students that are being unsafe engaging in these activities may be asked to leave their bike, scooter etc… at home.

 Students are asked to store and lock their bikes in the bike racks located in the front entrance courtyard.
 The school and the School Board do not assume responsibility for articles which go missing so please lock your bike.